 Given that the individuals we are trying to reach are hard to engage, READI Chicago is allocating up to one year of community-based outreach services to enroll participants in the program.

-READI Chicago infuses the principles of cognitive behavioral therapy throughout the program, including through regular participation in clinician-led group sessions.
-Cognitive behavioral therapy (CBT) is a proven approach to support behavior change.
-Research has shown that gun violence is often the result of split second decisions.
-CBT is designed to help individuals slow down their thinking and respond less automatically in stressful situations – thus leading to better decisions.
-CBT helps to create space between impulse and action.
+READI Chicago infuses the principles of cognitive behavioral therapy throughout the program, including through participation in clinician-led group sessions three times per week.
+CBT is designed to help individuals slow down their thinking and respond less automatically in stressful situations.

 Work crew experiences enable participants to develop skills in safe environments.